DiGiorgio Corporation: Decline

-By the late 1970s, DiGiorgio's sales had reached $1 billion.
+By the late 1970s, Di Giorgio's sales had reached $1 billion.
 The company was seen to lack focus due to the large scope of operations and the recession of the 1970s had negative effects on the camper and lumber businesses.
 Peripheral companies were sold off.
 Robert Di Giorgio eventually stepped down as chairperson in 1982 turning the company over to Peter Scott, former Chief Financial Officer.

 The late '80s saw hostile takeover attempts by the Gabelli Group Inc. Restructuring began in 1984.
 Sun Aire was sold to SkyWest Airlines; TreeSweet, Allied Distributing Co., Los Angeles Drug Co., Serv-A-Portion and much of the real estate outside of Borrego Springs was sold as well.
-However, in doing so, it left DiGiorgio only two lines of business: food processing/distribution and building materials.
+However, in doing so, it left Di Giorgio only two lines of business: food processing/distribution and building materials.
 In 1988, management enacted a $70 million, $21-a-share buyback offer.
 Trial lawyer and New Jersey native Arther Goldberg attempted to gain control of the remains, interested in the White Rose Company.
 By 1990 he had taken control of the company, moving the headquarters from San Francisco to Somerset, New Jersey.
 All but White Rose division were eventually sold off by 1994.

 Legacy

 Di Giorgio Elementary School founded in 1897 and is the oldest school in Arvin.
 Following the burning of the original schoolhouse, agricultural entrepreneur Joseph Di Giorgio would donate $150,000 and 40 acres of land on Christmas Eve, 1945.
 Rockpile School would then change its name to Di Giorgio School to honor the gift.

 The White Rose Company, successor to the Di Giorgio Company, changed hands and finally declared bankruptcy in late 2013.

-However, DiGiorgio a town in the California San Joaquin Valley still bears the name of the once vast farming empire.
-The DiGiorgio family donated money to Cefalu, Sicily, which contains a "DiGiorgio Technical Institute" and "Plaza DiGiorgio".
+However, Di Giorgio a town in the California San Joaquin Valley still bears the name of the once vast farming empire.
+The Di Giorgio family donated money to Cefalu, Sicily, which contains a "Di Giorgio Technical Institute" and "Plaza Di Giorgio".